composablehorizons/compose-unstyled/docs/modal-bottom-sheet.md

 **Android only**

 Modal bottom sheets will darken the navigation bar when displayed by default.
-This will work for most designs, but there might need more customizations.
+This will work for most designs, but you might need more customizations.

 We provide a `LocalModalWindow` composition local, which provides you with the Android `Window` that hosts the modal sheet, so that you can customize the System UI according to your needs: